Laura Geller: Career

 Promised Land", which appear in the book The Sacred Calling: Four Decades of Women in the Rabbinate, published in 2016.

 Other

-The art exhibit “Holy Sparks”, which opened in February 2022 at the Heller Museum and the Skirball Museum, featured 24 Jewish women artists, who had each created an artwork about a female rabbi who was a first in some way.
-Ruth Weisberg created the artwork about Geller.
+The 2022 art exhibit “Holy Sparks”, shown among other places at the Dr. Bernard Heller Museum, featured art about twenty-four female rabbis who were firsts in some way; Ruth Weisberg created the artwork about Geller that was in that exhibit.